jvde-github/AIS-catcher/README.md

 	}]
 }
 ```
-The UDP and HTTP outward connections are included as a JSON array (surrounded by `[` and `]`) with an  "object" for each seperate channel.
+The UDP and HTTP outward connections are included as a JSON array (surrounded by `[` and `]`) with an  "object" for each separate channel.
 In each object we can include the
 boolean field ``active`` (see the second UDP definition) which will cause the program to ignore the settings if set to `false`.
 This option  provides an easy way to switch on and off particular channels or dongle configurations.
 The active device is selected via the ``input`` or ``serial`` field.
 If both are included the program will check that they are consistent, i.e. the hardware with the specified serial number must be of type ``input``.